-Building on Arizona Law’s strengths in intellectual property law, the Intellectual Property & Entrepreneurship Clinic is a legal clinic that counsels startup and ongoing businesses on securing, maintaining, protecting and enforcing their intellectual property (IP) rights, including rights in patents, trade secrets, trademarks and copyrights.
+Building on Arizona Law’s strengths in intellectual property law, the Intellectual Property & Entrepreneurship Clinic (IP Clinic) is a legal clinic that counsels startup and ongoing businesses on securing, maintaining, protecting and enforcing their intellectual property (IP) rights, including rights in patents, trade secrets, trademarks and copyrights.

-For Our Students:
+For Our Students

-For Potential Clients:
+For Potential Clients

-The Clinic does not charge for its services, however, Clients are responsible for any and all fees owed to the United States Patent & Trademark Office or Copyright Office for the filing of any patent, trademark or copyright applications and any prosecution process, as well as drafting fees (at cost) that may be necessary in filing certain patent applications.
+The clinic does not charge for its services, however, clients are responsible for any and all fees owed to the United States Patent & Trademark Office or Copyright Office for the filing of any patent, trademark or copyright applications and any prosecution process, as well as drafting fees (at cost) that may be necessary in filing certain patent applications.

 As a student-based legal clinic we are very selective in the matters we accept and can only handle a limited number of such matters.
-Acceptance as a client of the Clinic is therefore not guaranteed, and is primarily based upon our available resources and capacities, educational value for our students, absence of conflicts of interest, and the financial resources of the client.
+Acceptance as a client of the clinic is therefore not guaranteed, and is primarily based upon our available resources and capacities, educational value for our students, absence of conflicts of interest, and the financial resources of the client.

-Should you wish to become a client of the Clinic, please complete and submit the application form in the link below.
-Note, however, that completing and submitting an application or contacting the IP Clinic does not make you a client of the Clinic or establish an attorney-client relationship.
-The IP Clinic will not begin doing work for an applicant until the Clinic accepts the applicant as a client and an engagement letter is signed by the applicant and the Clinic.
-Applicants certainly have the right at all times to continue to look for an attorney or to decline legal services from the Clinic should such services be offered.
+Should you wish to become a client of the clinic, please complete and submit the application form in the link below.
+Note, however, that completing and submitting an application or contacting the IP Clinic does not make you a client of the clinic or establish an attorney-client relationship.
+The IP Clinic will not begin doing work for an applicant until the clinic accepts the applicant as a client and an engagement letter is signed by the applicant and the clinic.
+Applicants certainly have the right at all times to continue to look for an attorney or to decline legal services from the clinic should such services be offered.